The Gorge of Despair Rock Climbing

 |Shared By:||Kristian Solem on Feb 3, 2011|

-The Gorge of Despair is a feature of the Monarch Divide; the high crest of ridges, summits and canyons separating the South Fork and Middle Fork of the Kings River.
-Beginning at Yucca Point, where the two forks unite, the Monarch Divide rises steeply to the east between these rivers.
+The Gorge of Despair is a feature of the Monarch Divide; the high crest of ridges, summits and canyons separating the South and Middle Forks of the Kings River.
+Beginning at Yucca Point, where these two forks unite, the Monarch Divide rises steeply to the east between these rivers.
 This impressive crest, Junction Ridge, rises to the summit of Mount Harrington at 11,009 Ft. (a gain of app.
 8,700 ft in about 9 miles.)
 From the pass just east of Mount Harrington, the Gorge of Despair descends steeply down the north side of the Monarch Divide, finally making a precipitous 3,000 Ft. drop into the canyon of the Middle Fork, directly across from Tehipite Dome.
 A hiker who has reached the Gorge of Despair is rewarded with awesome views looking down from above at this great formation which many say is the largest dome in the Sierra.
-I sat "many" because Tehipite is traversed by a ledge system about halfway up, and they are defending their beloved El Capitan :-)
+I say "many" because some climbers will argue that Tehipite is traversed by a ledge system about halfway up, and they are defending their beloved El Capitan :-)